fission/fission.io/content/en/docs/architecture/logger.md

   Record and persist function logs
 ---

-## Brief Intro

-Logger is deployed as DaemonSet to help to forward function logs to a centralized database service for log persistence.
+Logger is deployed as <a href="https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/" target="_blank">DaemonSet</a> to help to forward function logs to a centralized database service for log persistence.
 Currently, only InfluxDB is supported to store logs.

-## Diagram

 {{< img "../assets/logger.png" "Fig.1 Logger" "45em" "1" >}}